Morr0/scraper-js/README.md

 Feel free to use it.
 Duplicate sample.json to your liking.
 Include the link to your file in .env.

+Each scrape request will have a timeout of 75% of the time difference between the crontab time specified for each scrape.

 sample.json attributes:
 1. selector = HTML selector query
 2. cron = cronjob syntax on when to run the scrape.